Chainguard Libraries FAQ

 What security issues can Chainguard Libraries prevent?

-As detailed in the background and introduction, Chainguard Libraries are built directly from source in the Chainguard Factory and the resulting binaries are directly provided to you by Chainguard.
+As detailed on the background and introduction pages, Chainguard Libraries are built directly from source in the Chainguard Factory and the resulting binaries are directly provided to you by Chainguard.
 Chainguard operates the whole supply chain for the package lifecycle as one reliable, secure partner.
 You can therefore avoid issues from the following software supply chain attack surface points:

-More information about the supply chain stages is available on the Supply chain Levels for Software Artifacts (SLSA) website.
+More information about these stages in the software supply chain is available on the Supply chain Levels for Software Artifacts (SLSA) website.

 The following examples are issues, attacks, and compromises that affect stages of the software supply chain for libraries across different language ecosystems: